This country-specific Q&A provides an overview of Corporate Governance laws and regulations applicable in Ukraine.

 A representative director is nominated by a shareholder or group of shareholders.
 The GM elects representative directors along with independent ones.
 However, representative directors may be substituted by their principal shareholder at any time.

 There are no statutory requirements regarding the diversity of the supervisory board so far.
-However, there are legislative initiatives to implement a 40% minimum for any gender in the supervisory boards of state-owned enterprises.
+However, in 2019 legislative initiatives to implement a 40% minimum for any gender in the supervisory boards of state-owned enterprises were widely discussed.
 As for succession, any director may be reelected for an unlimited number of times.
 Nevertheless, if a person was a board member for 12 years, such person may not be elected as independent director.

 A board of a public JSC should consist of at least five directors.
 Moreover, a public JSC should have no less than 1/3 (or at least 2) of independent directors on its board.
 Private JSCs are not obliged to elect independent directors but are encouraged to do so by the Commission`s Principles of Corporate Governance.

-What is the common approach to the leadership of the governing body?
+What are the common approaches to the leadership of the governing body?

 The chairperson of the supervisory board in a JSC is elected by the board members among them.
 The chairperson generally organizes the work of the supervisory board, suggests the agenda and presides on board meetings.
-The chairperson represents the board in front of the management, shareholders, personnel and other stakeholders.
+The chairperson represents the board before the management, shareholders, personnel and other stakeholders.

 What is the typical committee structure of the governing body?

 The supervisory board in a JSC may establish permanent or interim committees for preliminary analysis and preparation of questions for consideration at board meetings.
 While such committees are not mandatory for private JSCs, all public JSCs are obliged to set up an audit committee, a remuneration committee and an appointment committee.
 The two latter committees may be combined in one.
-Shareholders are free to establish any other committees.
+The board is free to establish any other additional committees.

 How are members of the governing body compensated?